 Going to an interview often feels stressful because you’re told to walk a fine line.
 Appear professional, but try not to come across as stiff.
 Make sure you arrive prepared, but don’t overthink your answers as they may come seem robotic.
 Promote your abilities but makes sure you do not come off as self-centred.
 Finding the right balance is what can turn a good interview into a spectacular one.
 However, it’s important to remember that in the end the interview is not just to check they like you, but also if this job and the culture is what you are looking for.
 If you go into an interview pretending to be someone else chances are the job will suit the person you pretended to be better than it suits you.
 So, add a final question to your interview checklist to remind yourself: Is this job for me?

-If you want help preparing for an interview check out one of our expert coaches.
+If you want help preparing for an interview why not ask for the help of a career coach.
 They can run you through interview questions, help you practice, assist you in preparing your answers and creating your interview checklist, and even offer you more tips on how to ace an interview.
+Find your coach today.